 Direction to Follow

-As it turns dense, continue to whisk over the next 5-10 minutes until the mixture thickens and the sugar melts completely.
-Caramel thickens as it settles a giving a smooth, consistent texture.
+- Step 4: As it turns dense, continues to whisk over the next 5-10 minutes until the mixture thickens and the sugar melts completely.
+Caramel thickens as it settles giving a smooth, consistent texture.

 Caramel is very versatile.
 It can be used as sauce toppings or can be used to make candies.
 You can pour the caramel over strawberries and brownies for an extra gooey kick.
 You can even let the caramel melt in your mouth.
 Kids love the chewy texture of caramel in toffee.